 When a crisis hits, the drivers get affected.
 Most shoppers are prone to spend on essential goods predominantly.
-Companies decrease marketing financing, and new entries promos are on hold.
+Companies decrease marketing financing, and new entry promos are on hold.
 The supply chain usually suffers because of manufacturing delays and suppliers’ bankruptcy.

 Do Not Hesitate to Revise Your Business Goals

 While global retail is dependent on consumer demand, markets themselves are major influencers amidst economic recessions.
 Therefore, businesses of various maturity should revise their primary needs based on the market rules and segments of operations.

 For example, companies offering essential goods would refuse to conquer new markets since they face distribution and production issues.
 It forces owners to set a goal of dealing with severe cost pushes.
 Non-essential players, like apparel or electronics, should freeze their long-term goals and establish a markdown strategy.
 Generally, the initial step that enterprises must take is to track the market to adjust as quickly as possible to the conditions.

 How Competitors Help to Price Products